Does Home Insurance Cover Electrical Panel Replacement?

 • Address issues with the electrical panel that need to be fixed but don’t necessarily call for replacing the panel.
 This may include hiring a professional to disconnect wires and terminals, clean the panel’s components, and freshen up the electrical connections.

-• Convert to energy-saving appliances and devices.
-These will put less strain on the electrical system.
+• Switch to energy-saving appliances and devices.
+These will put less strain on your electrical system.

 • Install ground-fault circuit interrupters.
 These circuit breakers turn off electricity when a ground fault occurs.
 A ground fault is an unplanned, potentially dangerous electrical path between a power source and a grounded surface.[7]